Brown

 Condition

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
-The state's water quality monitoring program uses a tiered approach to analyze compliance with Clean Water Act fishable, swimmable standards.
-The narrative summary of water condition will be posted here when one is available.
-See also 'monitoring' and 'projects'.
+The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
+An updated monitoring strategy (2015-2020) is now available.
+Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
+See also the 'monitoring and projects' tab.

 Reports